mthom/scryer-prolog/README.md

 - [x] Built-in predicates for list processing and top-level declarative control (`setup_call_cleanup/3`, `call_with_inference_limit/3`, etc.)
-- [x] Default representation of strings as list of chars, using a packed internal representation.
+- [x] ~~Default representation of strings as list of chars, using a packed internal representation.~~
-        - A representation of 'partial strings' as difference lists of characters.
 - [x] `term_expansion/2` and `goal_expansion/2`.
 - [x] Definite Clause Grammars.
 - [x] Attributed variables using the SICStus Prolog interface and